 Please do not book Annual Passes for people not from your family household.
 They should book their own Annual Passes.

 Some special events at the Cathedral may also allow free access for Annual Pass holders but please check each event for clarification.

 You can select a visit date up to three months in the future.
 E-tickets are emailed to you to print or to show on a mobile device when you visit.
 Annual Passes begin from the visit date and entry timeslot you select and you can visit using them whenever the Cathedral is open for sightseeing.
 Opening hours may vary but the Cathedral is usually open for sightseeing visits Monday to Saturday.
 Last admission is usually at 4.00pm and sightseeing usually ends at 4.30pm.
 The average visit length is two hours.

-Please note that complimentary entry can be granted to a disabled visitor and an accompanying carer or necessary companion, as well as for NHS staff.
-These tickets can be requested on arrival or can be pre-booked in the Admission Tickets section.
+Please note that complimentary entry can be granted to a disabled visitor and an accompanying carer or companion.
+These tickets can be requested on arrival or can be pre-booked in the Single-date tickets section.